In this section

 Systemic lignocaine toxicity is rare.

-Ensure adequate analgesia of underlying injury (see Analgesia and sedation).
+Ensure adequate analgesia of underlying injury (see Acute pain management).

 Local anaesthetic for the block: